What is an Early College Credit Course?

 Early College Credit FAQ

-- Do early college credit courses cost money?
 Advanced Placement, dual enrollment, and International Baccalaureate courses do have fees that students are required to pay.
 Students from low-income households are eligible for fee reductions through their school, the Delaware Department of Education, and sometimes the organization.
+Learn more about Advanced Placement fee waivers for exams here.

-- How do I get college credit for my advanced placement scores?
 To get college credit or placement for your AP scores, the student has to request that College Board send an official AP score report to the college.
-Requests your scores to be sent here: (https://apstudents.collegeboard.org/sending-scores)
+Requests your scores to be sent here:

-- How do I get college credit for my international baccalaureate program?
 The IB provides an official transcript of grades for the Diploma Programme (DP) and Career-related Programme (CP) to universities.
 These documents are not sent to students or other organizations.
-Request your transcripts to be sent here (https://www.ibo.org/university-admission/support-students-transition-to-higher-education/requesting-and-sending-transcripts/)
+Request your transcripts to be sent to: ibo.org/university-admission/support-students-transition-to-higher-education/requesting-and-sending-transcripts/